nebunebu/DankMaterialShell/README.md

 You'll have to restart your session for themes to take effect.

-Nevigate to dms settings -> themes & colors -> and click "Apply QT Themes"
+Navigate to dms settings -> themes & colors -> and click "Apply QT Themes"

 #### Firefox